Keith J. Krach: Chairman of the US-Taiwan Business Council

-In July 2024, Krach accepted the position of Chairman of the Board of Directors for the US-Taiwan Business Council (USTBC), succeeding Michael R. Splinter.
+In July 2024, Krach accepted the position of chairman of the board of directors for the US-Taiwan Business Council (USTBC), succeeding Michael R. Splinter.
 In this role, he leads efforts to strengthen economic and business relations between the United States and Taiwan.
-In January 2024, Krach led the annual Chairman’s delegation of the USTBC to Taiwan, arriving shortly after Taiwan’s elections.
-The delegation, comprising senior executives from prominent American and Taiwanese companies, expressed support for Taiwan’s vibrant democracy and explored opportunities for collaboration in key industries.
+In January 2024, Krach led the annual Chairman's delegation of the USTBC to Taiwan, arriving shortly after Taiwan's elections.
+The delegation, comprising senior executives from prominent American and Taiwanese companies, expressed support for Taiwan's vibrant democracy and explored opportunities for collaboration in key industries.

+CEO Freedom 250

+In 2025, Krach became CEO of Freedom 250, a nonprofit organization involved in organizing and promoting events connected to the United States Semiquincentennial celebrations in 2026.

 Personal life

 Krach lives in Washington D.C.
 He has five children.

-In 2015, Krach successfully caught a thief who had taken his iPhone from his hands.